When I first started in the VPN industry, finding a provider that was suitable for Linux operating systems was almost impossible.

 30-day money back guarantee

-VyprVPN recently made a significant push towards supporting the Linux market by releasing their beta command-line interface clients for both Ubuntu and the ever popular Linux Mint.
+VyprVPN recently made a significant push towards supporting the Linux market by releasing their beta command-line interface VPN clients for both Ubuntu and the ever-popular Linux Mint.

-The CLI is currently in beta form but will certainly be enough to make a simple connection and get you secure while using their service.
+The CLI is currently in beta form but will certainly be enough to make a simple connection, preserve your privacy, and get you secure while using their service.

-The service finally did away with their free trial, so that's no longer possible but they are now offering a 30-day money back guarantee.
+The VPN service finally did away with their free trial, so that's no longer possible but they are now offering 30-day money-back guarantee.
 They've also made their packages much easier to understand… and cheaper!

-Next up, we have Private Internet Access, or PIA – another VPN that is a worthy choice for Linux users.
+Next up, we have Private Internet Access (PIA) – another VPN that is a worthy choice for Linux users concerned about privacy.

 It supports Debian, Ubuntu, Mint, and Arch.

-Meanwhile, it has strong security and privacy features, and it lets you connect with up to 10 devices at the same time.
-With it, you can protect your identity, unblock censored content, and much more.
+Meanwhile, the VPN has strong security and privacy features, such as OpenVPN protocol, and it lets you connect with up to 10 devices at the same time.
+With it, you can protect your privacy, your identity, unblock censored content, and much more.

 In the fourth spot, we have NordVPN – a well-known VPN that has a specific NordLynx protocol, explicitly created so you can use Wireguard with Linux.
 This is a huge bonus!